NASWA-OpenUI/Overview/README.md

 ### Framework Repository
 The purpose of this repository is to host the Open UI Framework, define the modules within it, and how a standardized data schema supports those modules.
 We will evolve the Framework over time with community support whether that is changing module boundaries, adapting interactions between modules, or optimizing a module’s outputs for new standards and technologies.

-This repository is currently available by invitation only.
-We will soon by expanding access to this repo via an access request form, where additional members of the community will be to request to be able to view, comment, and contribute to content within the repository.
-Please check back soon for more information.
+This repository is currently accessible by invitation only.
+We will soon expand access through an access request form, allowing additional community members to request permission to view, comment, and contribute to the content.
+Please check back for more details soon.

 <br>